countable-web/open-source-corporation/sales/README.md

 TODO: sourcing leads.
 TODO: qualifying leads.
 TODO: learn about their challenges and determine if we can help.
+See [../product/DISCOVERY.md]

 ### Day to Day Practices
   * Talk to your clients every week at a minimum.
 If you've worked on something, ensure you show what you worked on, ask for feedback.